joefitzgerald/packer-windows/hyperv/terraform/README.md

 ### Create / Apply

 Create the Azure VM with.
-After 5 minutes the VM should be up and running, and the provision.ps1 script will run inside the VM to install Packer, Vagrant, HyperV and then reboots the VM.
+After 5 minutes the VM should be up and running, and the provision.ps1 script will run inside the VM to install Packer, Vagrant, HyperV and then reboots the VM and adds the VM switch 'packer-hyperv-iso' and DHCP server.

 ```bash
 terraform apply